shiftkey/blog/_posts/2013-05-04-custom-server-headers-are-bad-for-your-health.md

 *Why aren't these headers disabled by default?*

+*And why does it require changes in so many different places?*

 I'm sure there's better (and safer) ways to track server statistics than serving this information to every client.

+And one could perhaps argue that attackers don't need to know your server details to try various attack vectors - they'll just try all possible attack vendors anyway.

 ## A footnote on X- Headers